vivaserver/MoonLion/README.md

     $ cd .themes
     $ git clone https://github.com/vivaserver/MoonLion.git

+If you want to make theme available to all users, clone this repository into the `/usr/share/themes` directory instead.
+Note that you will need root permissions to do that.

 Select "MoonLion" for the **Window Decoration Theme** and **Interface Theme** options of the "Appearance" settings.

 ![Tweaks](elementary-tweaks.png)